Battle of Entebbe: Battle

-The TPDF searched each building at the airport to clear out resistance.
+In Entebbe, the TPDF searched each building at the airport to clear out resistance.
 There was little fighting in the town, as most of the conflict had occurred as the TPDF intercepted Libyan units attempting to escape on outlying roads.
 Boma's battalion secured Entebbe late in the afternoon.
 Over 300 Libyans were killed, over 40 were captured, and several dozen were wounded.
 Large stockpiles of Libyan weapons were seized, including three BM-21 rocket launchers, as was a battery of Ugandan 122 mm (4.8 in) guns.
 A dozen Ugandan Army Air Force (UAAF) MiG fighters and one Uganda Airlines Boeing 707 were disabled in the attack and left on the runway.
 Nine or ten fighters were deemed functional enough to be seized as war prizes.
 They were flown to Mwanza, though one crashed on landing.
 The next morning the TPDF found a large number of UAAF personnel at a church, wearing civilian clothes, ready to surrender.
 Journalists Tony Avirgan and Martha Honey state that there were 200 of them.
 According to Isaac Dakka, the Anglican chaplain at Katabi Barracks, there were 365 of them.
 Dakka stated that during the battle he had suggested that the contingent surrender and that the officers—including the operational commander, Lieutenant Colonel Cyril Orambi—concurred.
 They ordered their men to return their weapons to the armoury and communicated their intentions to Marwa.
 Orambi personally surrendered to Marwa, and the Ugandans were detained in a fenced enclosure.